-Although impressive results are obtained by modern object recognition and classification methods, a lightweight object perception method, suitable for mobile robots and able to learn new objects in an easy and autonomous way is still lacking.
+Although impressive results are obtained by modern object recognition and classification methods, still a lightweight object perception method is lacking.
+Furthermore, the system should be able to learn new objects in an easy, and preferably automatic, way.

-For example, in [31], the authors investigate underlying representations of spatial cognition for autonomous robots.
+investigate underlying representations of spatial cognition for autonomous robots.
 Although not specifically addressed in that work, object perception is an essential component that the authors reported to be the most limiting factor.

-Although different modalities of perception (e.g. laser range-finder, color camera, time-of-flight camera, haptics) can be used, in this work we focus on passive vision, as it is interesting for several reasons, like an affordable cost, autonomy, compatibility with human environments or richness of perceived information.
+Although different modalities of perception (e.g. laser range-finder, color camera, haptics) can be used, in this work we focus on passive vision, as it is interesting for several reasons, like an affordable cost, compatibility with human environments or richness of perceived information.

-Recently several methods have been quite successful in particular instances of the problem, such as detecting frontal faces or cars[33], or in datasets that concentrate on a particular issue (e.g. classification in the Caltech-101 [9] dataset).
-However in more challenging datasets, like the detection competition of the Pascal Visual Object Challenge [8], the methods presented typically achieve a low average precision.
-This low performance is not surprising, since object recognition in real scenes is one of the most challenging problems in computer vision [27].
+achieved in the detection test of the Pascal 2007 chall.
+Recently several methods have been quite successful in particular instances of the problem, such as detecting frontal faces or cars, or in datasets that concentrate on a particular issue (e.g. classification in the Caltech-101 [2] dataset).
+However in more challenging datasets like the detection competition of the Pascal VOC 2007 [3] the methods presented achieved a lower average precision.
+This low performance is not surprising, since object recognition in real scenes is one of the most challenging problems in computer vision [4].
 The visual appearance of objects can change enormously due to different viewpoints, occlusions, illumination variations or sensor noise.
 Furthermore, objects are not presented alone to the vision system, but they are immersed in an environment with other elements, which clutter the scene and make recognition more complicated.